Search

 Besides the used equipment (as well as the progress in connectivity material without which the technology would not exist), the metaverse relies also on some concepts that seem inspired from the science fiction.
 This is notably the case of avatars (the virtual representation of a person capable of acting in the metaverse.
 An avatar could be a faithful representation for its equivalent in the real world, or take a totally imaginary form, like a dragon for example).
 Being a well-known concept to the fans of interstellar travels, the “teleportation” is also possible in the metaverse: since the metaverse is an assembly of universes created by the users, it is possible to “travel” from one universe to another in a virtual way.
 One moment, your avatar is fighting a giant ogre, and the next instant you attend a virtual party with your friends (with their avatars to be more precise).

-Despite the disparity of the universes, there exist some connecting threads in the metaverse, in particular the cryptocurrency (which was necessary) and the non-fungible tokens.
-In fact, your avatar can teleport from one metaverse to another (and make transactions there) while keeping its assets (under the form of cryptocurrency or other digital money) or its other virtual properties (as an artwork, for example) thanks to non fungible tokens (see the file entitled “Ownership of digital artwork: a cryptic solution” for learning more about this new way of protecting the ownership of digital properties) (2).
+Despite the disparity of the universes, there exist some connecting threads in the metaverse, in particular, the cryptocurrency (which was necessary) and the non-fungible tokens.
+In fact, your avatar can teleport from one metaverse to another (and make transactions there) while keeping its assets (under the form of cryptocurrency or other digital money) or its other virtual properties (as an artwork, for example) thanks to non-fungible tokens (see the file entitled “Ownership of digital artwork: a cryptic solution” for learning more about this new way of protecting the ownership of digital properties) (2).
 We even gave a name to this permanency of assets from one metaverse to another and it is “interoperability”.

 In short, the metaverse is meant to be a virtual reality that is grafted onto the physical reality (it is tempting to say underneath this reality, or in a “meta” way) where everything, even what is impossible to be physically done due to our body limits, will eventually become possible.